galaxyproject/admin-training/communications/pre-training-email.md

 **Training Materials**

 Everything we teach during the week will be found on the [Galaxy Training Materials](https://galaxyproject.github.io/training-material/topics/admin/) website.
 If you are worried about the teaching pace of the upcoming week, feel free to read through these materials ahead of time and familiarise yourself with the concepts.
-Our [preliminary schedule is available](https://galaxyproject.org/events/gcc2021/training/admin-track), but subject to change.
+Our [preliminary schedule is available](https://github.com/galaxyproject/admin-training/tree/2023-gent), but subject to change.

-**Format**
-This will be an asynchronous event.
-This means that all training sessions have been pre-recorded, and you can work through them at your own pace during the training week.
-A global community of instructors will be available on Slack 24/7 to answer any questions you may have.

-So when you are ready to start the training next week, just go to your track, and start from Day 1!

 **Certificates**

 Certificates of attendance will be available upon request after the training week.
-More information about this can be found on the training website, but in order to qualify for a certificate, please make sure to work on the VM, actively participate on Slack throughout the week, join all the training channels, answer the daily icebreaker questions, ask lots and lots of questions, give us feedback on each session after you've finished (what did you like? what would you like to see added in the future, etc)!

 We hope you are as excited as we are!